TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 Some prefer high quality audio (HD Audio), others high quality video.
 Many prefer both.

-TRaSH created a [flowchart](/Radarr/Radarr-setup-custom-formats/#which-quality-profile-should-you-choose){:target="_blank" rel="noopener noreferrer"} to make your decision/choices easier.
-Remember that this chart does not include any of the following Custom Formats and you will still need to read this guide to get German only/German Dual Language("German DL") releases.

 ------

 ## Basics

-It is quite important that you follow and understand what is envisioned by Trash's guide:
+It is quite important that you follow and understand what is envisioned by TRaSH's guide:

 - Adding Custom Formats, as explained in [How to import Custom Formats](/Radarr/Radarr-import-custom-formats/){:target="_blank" rel="noopener noreferrer"}.
 - Setting up a quality Profile to make use of the Custom Formats, as explained in [How to setup Quality Profiles | Basics section](/Radarr/radarr-setup-quality-profiles/#basics){:target="_blank" rel="noopener noreferrer"}.

+!!! warning "Please read those two sections before continuing the guide as they hold important information.
+The rest of this guide will assume you did."

+!!! tip
+    TRaSH created a [flowchart](/Radarr/Radarr-setup-custom-formats/#which-quality-profile-should-you-choose){:target="\_blank" rel="noopener noreferrer"} to make your decision easier.
+Remember that this chart does not include any of the following Custom Formats, and you will still need to read this guide to get German only/German Dual Language("German DL") releases.

 ------